Death Angel: Will Carroll's illness and upcoming tenth album (2020–present)

 On October 9, 2020, without prior announcement Death Angel released the digital EP Under Pressure.
 Unlike previous releases, it is almost entirely acoustic.
 It contains a cover of the Queen song "Under Pressure", one new original song "Faded Remains", and remakes of the tracks "A Room with a View" from Act III and "Revelation Song" from Humanicide.
 The band released a new live album on November 26, 2021, titled The Bastard Tracks, which was recorded at the Great American Music Hall in San Francisco on May 22 where Death Angel played tracks that had rarely or never before been played live.

-Death Angel resumed touring in the spring of 2022 by supporting Testament and Exodus on the North American leg of The Bay Strikes Back tour, which was initially set to take place in October and November 2021 but the COVID pandemic caused the tour to be rescheduled for another six months.
+Death Angel resumed touring in the spring of 2022 by supporting Testament and Exodus on the North American leg of The Bay Strikes Back tour, which was initially set to take place in October and November 2021 but the COVID-19 pandemic caused the tour to be rescheduled for another six months.
 The band toured with Testament and Exodus again in Europe during the summer of 2022, and then in North America in the fall as part of the Bay Strikes Back tour.
-Death Angel will continue touring in 2023, including supporting Kreator and Sepultura on the Klash of the Titans tour in North America.
+Death Angel continued touring in 2023, including supporting Kreator and Sepultura on the Klash of the Titans tour in North America, followed by an Asian tour in the fall with Testament and Exodus, and co-headlining the Night of the Living Thrash European tour with Sacred Reich.

+Death Angel's first song in six years, "Wrath (Bring Fire)", was released on May 1, 2025 to streaming services.
+Although it was unclear if "Wrath (Bring Fire)" was a one-off single or would appear on the band's upcoming tenth album, they toured in support of the single with a European tour called the "Summer of Wrath".
+On November 6, 2025, Death Angel released another single, "Cult of the Used", to coincide with their U.S. tour celebrating the 35th anniversary of Act III.